reiver/go-bravo16/README.md

 0 1 2 3 4 5 6 7 k 9 a m c x w p
 ```

+(Why these symbols were chosen is covered later in this document.)

 ## Documention

 Online documentation, which includes examples, can be found at: http://godoc.org/github.com/reiver/go-bravo16